souptik-samanta/DevPcb/JOURNAL.md

 created_at: "2025-06-15"
 ---

-* Day - 1 (3.5hrs)
+* Day - 1 (3hrs)
 I read about the smt 32's and found out the blue pill was best for me (stm32f103c8) and started checking its data sheet and listing required components.
 * Day - 2 (2.5hrs)
-Checked on varios dev pcbs collected data lol, and layed out the components not done ofc pic of da day
+Checked on varios dev pcbs collected data lol, and layed out the components on schm...not finished duh. pic of da day
 ![SCHM DAY 2](./img/image.png)
 * Day - 3 (4hrs)